ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 ## Summary

 - Representative Values
-- Summary Statistics are simply summaries (<span style="color:red">summary statistics</span>), not universal tools.
+    - <span style="color:red">Summary Statistics</span> are simply summaries.
+They are not universal tools.
     - Easy to calculate, but difficult to use.
 - Data Variability
 - Use unbiased variance (and the standard deviation calculated from unbiased variance) in papers.
 - Bias and outliers